Technology Assessment Design Handbook

 The handbook outlines:

 what to think about when designing assessments and determining possible policy options

-examples of design and methodology
+design and methodology examples

-potential challenges and some ways to address them
+potential challenges and ways to address them

 What GAO Found